Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Related Work

 Several broadband market reports analyzed the state of broadband infrastructure during the pandemic.
-OpenVault saw a 40\% broadband traffic increase in Q3 2020 over 2019, but less than 1\% over Q2 2020 \cite{openvault}.
-Traffic growth plateaued in 2020, indicating a new normal for broadband bandwidth usage.
+OpenVault~\cite{openvault} saw a 40\% broadband traffic increase in Q3 2020 over 2019, but less than 1\% over Q2 2020.
+Traffic volumes stopped growing in Q3 2020, indicating a new normal for broadband bandwidth usage.
 Temporarily relaxed data usage quota resulted in faster growth of usage-based accounts compared to flat rate accounts.

-Ofcom reported that UK broadband service providers were generally able to keep up with the demand in March, with only a 1--2\% decrease in download and upload speeds and 2\% increase in latency \cite{uk-home-broadband-performance}.
-SamKnows published a series of articles about the state of critical infrastructure \cite{samknows-cdn,samknows-video-streaming,samknows-video-conferencing,samknows-usa}.
-Their observations in UK and the US showed only slightly worse average download speeds and round trip times during lockdown.
+Ofcom~\cite{uk-home-broadband-performance} reported that \gls{UK}[-based] broadband service providers were generally able to keep up with the demand in March, with only a 1--2\% decrease in download and upload speeds and 2\% increase in latency.

+SamKnows published a series of articles~\cite{samknows-cdn,samknows-video-streaming,samknows-video-conferencing,samknows-usa} about the state of critical infrastructure.
+Their observations in the \gls{UK} and the \gls{US} showed only slightly worse average download speeds and round trip times during lockdown.

-Several network service providers discussed lockdown-related trends and observations on their blogs: Google \cite{google}, Akamai \cite{akamai}, Facebook \cite{facebook}, and Comcast \cite{comcast}.
-In all cases, initial traffic surges aligned with mandatory isolation protocols have been reported, as well as long-term shifts in daily and weekly traffic patterns.
-The general sentiment appears to be that existing infrastructure was either able to keep up with the traffic due to over-provisioning, or could be rapidly adapted to meet the increased demand.
-It is worth mentioning that network service providers generally report higher traffic surges than broadband monitoring companies like SamKnows or OpenVault.
+Several network service providers discussed lockdown-related trends and observations on their blogs: Google~\cite{google}, Akamai~\cite{akamai}, Facebook~\cite{facebook}, and Comcast~\cite{comcast}.
+In all cases, initial traffic surges aligned with mandatory quarantine protocols have been reported, as well as long-term shifts in daily and weekly traffic patterns.
+The general sentiment appears to be that the existing infrastructure was either able to keep up with the traffic due to over-provisioning, or could be rapidly adapted to meet the increased demand.
+It is worth mentioning that the above-mentioned network service providers generally report higher traffic surges than broadband monitoring companies like SamKnows or OpenVault.